Communication-Efficient Adaptive Federated Learning: Experiments

 \subsection{Communication-Efficient FedCAMS}

-Figure \ref{fig:cifar10_ef_resnet} shows the convergence results of FedAMS and FedCAMS with different compression strategies on training CIFAR-10 dataset with the ResNet-18 model.
+Figure \ref{fig:cifar10_ef_resnet} shows the convergence results of FedAMS and FedCAMS\footnote{Here FedCAMS adopt Option 1 for the final update step for fairness comparisons (same as FedAMS). } with different compression strategies on training CIFAR-10 dataset with the ResNet-18 model.
 It includes comparisons between scaled sign compressor and top-$k$ compressor with compression ratio $r \in\{1/64, 1/128, 1/256\}$.
 We compare the training loss and test accuracy against global rounds and the (pseudo) gradient communication bits\footnote{Note that here we only count the client-to-server one-way communications compression.}.
 FedAMS, who does not conduct any communication compression, performs the best in terms of training loss yet requires a large volume of communication costs.
 For our FedCAMS compression methods, sign compressor and top-$k$ compressor with ratio $r=1/64$ achieve similar performance in terms of test accuracy against the training rounds and obtain the best trade-off between communication efficiency and model accuracy.
 Figure \ref{fig:cifar10_ef_resnet} (b)(d) show the direct comparison against the communication bits of training ResNet-18 on CIFAR-10.
 In particular, we can observe that the top-$k$ compressor with a smaller $r$ (i.e., a heavier compression with more information lost), obtains better communication efficiency but a slower convergence rate.
 Note that for a $d$ dimensional vector, the overall cost of a scaled sign compressor is $32+d$ bits, and it is roughly the same communication costs as a top-$k$ compressor\footnote{Top-$k$ compressor also needs to communicate about the chosen $k$ locations which roughly double the costs.} with a ratio $r=1/64$.
 This verifies our theoretical results in Section \ref{subsec:cfedams}.

 Figure \ref{fig:cifar10_ef_convmixer} shows the convergence results of FedAMS and FedCAMS with the same compression strategies as in Figure \ref{fig:cifar10_ef_resnet} on training CIFAR-10 dataset with the ConvMixer-256-8 model.
 We notice that FedCAMS with the scaled sign compressor achieves roughly the same training loss and test accuracy as FedAMS but with a few orders of magnitude less in communication costs, while other top-$k$ compression models have significantly worse performance.
 Among the top-$k$ compressor trained models, the one with compression ratio $r=1/64$ still obtains better training loss and test accuracy but higher communication costs.
 These results suggest that our proposed FedCAMS is communication-efficient while maintaining high accuracy.